-This view provides an appreciation of the almost continuous frontage on the west side of the High Street as well as the winding nature of the road demonstrating the historic development of the village.
-The North Downs form a backdrop to the view and show how they contribute to the setting of the Conservation Area.
+• This view provides an appreciation of the almost continuous frontage on the west side of the High Street as well as the winding nature of the road demonstrating the historic development of the village.
+The North Downs form a backdrop to the view and contributes to the setting of the Conservation Area.